-But writing in 1898 Hudson was compelled to report that the trees in which the birds had formerly nested had been cut down, and that the rookery was no more.
-He was both outraged and distressed.
-He argued that, whereas the nation had art works and monuments aplenty, its capital city had precious few of the “great trees that give shelter and refreshment to the soul”.
 Nor could he understand why the park authorities had committed such an act of desecration.
-The trees—seven hundred elms—were healthy.
-Although the First Commissioner of Works, William Patrick Adam, was of the opinion that the elms were dying, and had the support of Joseph Hooker and other experts in arboriculture, Hudson disagreed.
-He examined the trees after they had been felled, and he found no signs of rot either in the boles or in the roots.
+The trees — seven hundred elms — were healthy.
+Although the First Commissioner of Works, William Patrick Adam, believed that the elms were dying, and had the support of Joseph Hooker and other experts in arboriculture, Hudson disagreed.
+He examined the trees after they had been felled and found no signs of rot either in the boles or in the roots.

 The felling of the elms started in August 1880, and it caused a minor stir in both the London and the provincial newspapers.
-The Hampshire Independent criticised the “great execution” that had been ordered by Adam, and the Western Morning News, which was published in Plymouth, quoted a London correspondent as “expecting daily to hear the outcry against his Vandalism”.
+The Weekly Hampshire Independent criticised the ‘great execution’ ordered by Adam, while The Western Morning News, which was published in Plymouth, quoted a London correspondent as ‘expecting daily to hear the outcry against his Vandalism’.
 They reported the First Commissioner’s claim that the trees were diseased, but it was whispered abroad that this was just a pretext.
 The whisper reached Hudson’s ears:

 The only reasons I have been able to discover as having been given for the destruction were that grass could not be made to grow so as to form a turf in the deep shade of the grove; that in wet weather, particularly during the fall of the leaf, the ground was always sloppy and dirty under the trees, so that no person could walk in that part of the grounds without soiling his boots.

-Obviously he was not impressed, nor, it would seem, were the workmen who were instructed by the park authorities to cut down the elms.
-They protested that the trees were things of great beauty.
-Furthermore, they acted as a sort of windbreak—a dense mass that protected other trees from the violence of the winds.
+Obviously Hudson was not impressed, nor, it would seem, were the workmen who were instructed by the park authorities to cut down the elms.
+They protested that the trees were things of great beauty and acted as a sort of windbreak — a dense mass that protected other trees from the violence of the winds.
 And they were right, for in the years following the destruction of the grove many of the finest trees on the north side of the gardens were blown down.

 A carelessly dressed, idle-looking young woman who happened to be standing near just then, regarding us with an expression of slight interest, a slight smile on her rosy lips, the sunshine resting on her beautiful sun-browned face, and tawny bronzed hair.
 I must explain that I had met her before, often and often, in London and other towns, and in the country, and by the sea, and in distant seas, and in many uninhabited places, so that we were old friends and quite familiar.

 The passage quoted here is as beautiful as it is mysterious, and in its rapturous intensity it equals any of Hudson’s descriptions of the natural world.
 But it is pointless to wonder who the young woman might have been, for she did not truly exist, at least not in any flesh-and-blood sense.
-Not that was she merely a figment of Hudson’s imagination: she was something very much more powerful, very much more present, as it were.
-She was the embodiment of an idea—of Nature, perhaps, or Natural Beauty—and to Hudson, whose profound response to the world around him was an almost mystical experience, she was undeniable, and real.
+Not that was she merely a figment of Hudson’s imagination: she was something very much more powerful, very much more present.
+She was the embodiment of an idea — of Nature, perhaps, or Natural Beauty — and to Hudson, whose profound response to the world around him was an almost mystical experience, she was undeniable and real.

 after this London, after the dust of all her people, from park ranger to bowed-down withered old woman gathering rotten rain-sodden sticks for fuel, had been blown about by the winds of many centuries.